awsdocs/amazon-redshift-management-guide/doc_source/configure-jdbc-connection.md

 Download one of the following, depending on the version of the JDBC API that your SQL client tool or application uses\.
 If you're not sure, download the latest version of the JDBC 4\.2 API driver\.

 **Note**
-For driver class name, use either com\.amazon\.redshift\.jdbc\.Driver or the version\-specific class name listed with the driver in the list following\.
+For driver class name, use either `com.amazon.redshift.jdbc.Driver` or the version\-specific class name listed with the driver following\.
 + JDBC 4\.2–compatible driver: [https://s3\.amazonaws\.com/redshift\-downloads/drivers/jdbc/1\.2\.41\.1065/RedshiftJDBC42\-no\-awssdk\-1\.2\.41\.1065\.jar](https://s3.amazonaws.com/redshift-downloads/drivers/jdbc/1.2.41.1065/RedshiftJDBC42-no-awssdk-1.2.41.1065.jar)\.

   The class name for this driver is `com.amazon.redshift.jdbc42.Driver`\.